Expressivity of Neural Networks with Random Weights and Learned Biases: Theory results

-\begin{dfn} The function $\suitactivation$ is a \emph{suitable activation} if, when employed in the neural network of Eq.\ref{eq:MLP}, it allows for universal approximation of the following kind: for any continuous $h:\domain\to \R^\dout$ and any $\epsilon > 0$ $\exists n \in \N$ and parameters $\params$ s.t. $\int_\domain\norm{h(x) - y_n(x, \params)}dx \leq \epsilon$, where $\domain \subset \R^\din$ is compact and $\norm{\cdot}$ is the $1$-norm and will be throughout the paper. \end{dfn}
+\begin{dfn} The function $\suitactivation$ is a \emph{suitable activation} if, when employed in the neural network of Eq.~\ref{eq:MLP}, it allows for universal approximation of the following kind: for any continuous $h:\domain\to \R^\dout$ and any $\epsilon > 0$, $\exists n \in \N$ and parameters $\params$ s.t. $\sup_{x\in\domain}\norm{h(x) - y_n(x, \params)} \leq \epsilon$, where $\domain \subset \R^\din$ is compact and $\norm{\cdot}$ is the $1$-norm and will be throughout the paper. \end{dfn}

 From the universal approximation theorems of 1993 \cite{leshno1993multilayer, hornik1993some}, a sufficient condition for $\phi$ to be a suitable activation is that it is non-polynomial.
-In this paper we conceptualize universal approximation as the approximation of continuous functions on compact sets with respect to an $L^1$ functional norm, but we remark that the literature has also studied other conditions on $h$ (for example, continuity and measurability) and other forms of convergence (for example, with respect to the $L^\infty$ norm).
+In this paper we conceptualize universal approximation as the approximation of continuous functions on compact sets with respect to an $L^\infty$ functional norm, but we remark that the literature has also studied other conditions on $h$ (for example measurability) and other forms of convergence.
 For a review of the literature, see \cite{pinkus1999approximation}.

-\begin{dfn} A suitable activation $\pbactivation$ is referred to as a \emph{$\parambound$-parameter bounding activation} if it allows for universal approximation even when each individual parameter, e.g. an element of a weight matrix or bias vector, is bounded. \end{dfn}
+\begin{dfn} A suitable activation $\pbactivation$ is referred to as a \emph{$\parambound$-parameter bounding activation} if it allows for universal approximation even when each individual parameter, e.g. an element of a weight matrix or bias vector, is bounded by $\parambound$. \end{dfn}

 \begin{restatable}{prop}{reluparambound} The ReLU and the Heaviside step function are $\parambound$-parameter bounding activations for any $\parambound > 0$. \end{restatable}